telerik/xaml-docs/controls/radspreadsheet/features/ui-working-with-selection.md

 * **FillSelectionChanged**: Occurs when the FillSelection is changed.
 * **IsEnabledChanged**: Occurs when the IsEnabled is changed.

-The following example set the IsEnabled property of the FillSelection to false and this disable the fill selection.
+The following example shows how you can disable the fill selection.

 #### __C#__